salt-extensions/saltext-vault/docs/topics/quickstart.md

 vault:
   issue:
     token:
+      params:
         explicit_max_ttl: 30  # Tokens are valid for 30s
         num_uses: 10          # Tokens are limited to 10 uses
 ```
 :::